tamersp25/docs/README.md

 ### How to deploy

-Run `npm run deploy` and your current source files will automatically be bundled and pushed to the `master` branch and github pages will automatically update with your latest changes.
+Run `npm run deploy` and your current source files will be bundled and pushed to the `master` branch.
+Github pages will automatically update with your latest changes.
 (This can sometimes take a few mins due to caching).

 ### Useful Resources